cs160-berkeley/github-scripts/README.md

-# Scripts for GitHub Management
+# Scripts for GitHub Organization Management

 This repository contains the shell and pearl scripts for managing an organization and repositories on GitHub used for [CS160 Spring